Maybe It's Me (TV series)

 Maybe It's Me is an American television sitcom that aired on The WB network.
 It premiered on October 5, 2001, and ended on May 3, 2002.
 The series was created and executive produced by Suzanne Martin, a former writer of Frasier and Ellen.

 Premise

-The series was centered on the life of teenager Molly Stage (Reagan Dale Neis) and her eccentric and often-embarrassing family, including her parents (insanely frugal mom, played by Julia Sweeney, and soccer-obsessed dad, played by Fred Willard), her two older brothers, her little twin sisters, and her grandparents.
+The series was centered on the life of teenager Molly Stage (Reagan Dale Neis) and her eccentric and often-embarrassing family, including her parents (insanely frugal mom, played by Julia Sweeney, and soccer-obsessed dad, played by Fred Willard), her two older brothers, her younger twin sisters, and her grandparents.

 Over the course of the series, Molly dealt with many situations in which her family embarrassed her on numerous occasions.
 Not alone in her perils, she had her best friend Mia (Vicki Davis) by her side who is madly in love with Molly's older brother Grant (Patrick Levis), who is a born-again Christian.
 Her oldest, self-absorbed brother Rick (Andrew W. Walker) constantly got into trouble.